Rees algebra of maximal order Pfaffians and its diagonal subalgebras: Pfaffian ideals of sparse skew-symmetric matrices

 { { \\ }}

-In the above case, for $I=$Pf$_4(X)$ we get $\mathcal{R}(I)$ to have $52$ generators of bidegree $(1,1)$, $14$ generators of bidegree $(0,2)$ and $3$ generators of bidegree $(0,3)$.
-Hence it is clearly not generated by quadrics (with respect to total degree).
+In the above case, for $I=$Pf$_4(X)$ we get, $\mathcal{R}(I)$ to have $52$ generators of bidegree $(1,1)$, $14$ generators of bidegree $(0,2)$ and $3$ generators of bidegree $(0,3)$.
+Hence, it is clearly not generated by quadrics (with respect to total degree).

-In an attempt to study sparse skew-symmetric matrices, we first focus on Pfaffians of tridiagonal matrices of the form given in Theorem \ref{tridiagonal}.
+In an attempt to study the sparse skew-symmetric matrices, we first focus on the Pfaffians of the tridiagonal matrices of the form given in Theorem \ref{tridiagonal}.
 Following are some of the terms which will be used for the same.